rmecke/secured-smart-home-iobroker/README.md

 Run ```docker compose up -d --build``` and at least two containers will start: iobroker and wireguard.
 The other containers are optional.

+Run ```docker compose -f docker-compose-monitoring.yml up -d --build``` to start the optional monitoring related containers.
+These are all optional, according to their additional overhead.

 ### Checking VPN-Connection

 To check if your VPN Connection works properly, do ```ping 10.13.13.2``` (ping to self) and ```ping 10.13.13.1``` (ping to vpn server) in the iobroker docker terminal.
 There should be a response in both cases.
 Also do ```ping 10.13.13.2``` in the wireguard docker terminal on the vpn server(!) to check, if your vpn server can communicate with the iobroker server.

 ## Troubleshooting